ayanahm/simple-csv-transformer/README.md

 There is an exception to the CSV standards, it assumes that there must be always a header row present in the source CSV file.
 If not then manually needs to be corrected.

+### How to build?<a name="how-to-build"></a>
+At least JDK-8 needs to be present in the machine to build the code.
+Using mvn clean install should produce a jar which can be referenced in other projects.
+This lib, does not provide a standalone executable jar.

+And of course, using intellij and importing as maven project should work out of the box.
+(I haven't tested it for Eclipse, but assumption it should be the same.)

 ### The Concept<a name="the-concept"></a>